ryuryu-ymj/mannot/src/mark.typ

   tag: none,
   /// The color used for the highlight and later annotations.
   /// If both `color` and `fill` are set to `auto`, `color` defaults to `orange`.
-  /// Otherwise, if only `color` is `auto`, it defaults to `black`.
+  /// Otherwise, if only `color` is `auto`, it defaults to the text fill color.
   /// -> auto | color
   color: auto,
-  /// The fill style for the highlight rectangle.
+  /// How to fill the highlight rectangle.
   /// If set to `auto`, `fill` will be set to `color.transparentize(60%)`.
   /// -> auto | none | color | gradient | pattern
   fill: auto,
-  /// The stroke style for the highlight rectangle.
+  /// How to stroke the highlight rectangle.
   /// -> none | auto | length | color | gradient | stroke | pattern | dictionary
   stroke: none,
+  /// How much to round the highlight rectangle's corner.
-  /// The corner radius of the highlight rectangle. -> relative | dictionary
+  /// -> relative | dictionary
   radius: (:),
-  /// The spacing between the marked content and the edge of the highlight rectangle.
+  /// How much to expand the highlight box size without affecting the layout.
   /// This can be specified as a single `length` value which applies to all sides,
   /// or as a `dictionary` of `length` with keys `left`, `right`, `top`, `bottom`, `x`, `y`, or `rest`.
   /// -> none | length | dictionary
-  padding: (y: .1em),
+  outset: (y: .1em),
 ) = {
   if fill == auto {
     if color == auto {
       color = orange
     }
     fill = color.transparentize(60%)
-  } else if color == auto {
-    color = black
   }

   let underlay = if fill == none and stroke == none { none } else {